hyprsoftcorp/WindowsIoTCoreDashboard/README.md

 * Kernel and process dumps.
 * Windows Error Report tracking.

-The web based mamangement dashboard can be used directly to accomplish these tasks.
+The built-in web based management dashboard can be used directly to accomplish these tasks.